Skip to main content

 Aims

-The module aims to develop knowledge and understanding of the fundamental importance of the interactions between the host and the intestinal microbiota in maintaining health as well as in disease development in relation to selected pathogenic viruses, bacteria, protozoa and fungi.
-It will provide an up to date review of the molecular cell biology, genomics and evolution of the human mucosal microbiota and selected pathogens and how their interactions between one another and with the mucosal immune system influence health and disease.
+The module aims to develop knowledge and understanding of the fundamental importance of the interactions between the host and the microbiota in health and disease and in relation to the pathobiology of selected pathogenic viruses, bacteria, protozoa and fungi.

 Outline Of Syllabus